1/35 scale ship model USN DDG

 PHASE II: IT GETS METAL

-November: It's month five and I still have only a vague idea of what I'm doing.
-The metal hull plating is a significant improvement.
+November: It's month four and I still have only a vague idea of what I'm doing but the metal hull plating is definitely a visual improvement.
+The whole thing is a little heavier now, but still much lighter than it looks.

 160 is a fictional future hull number.
-Now if somebody serving on a real DDG sees this and wants to give me a special tour to let me study their ship's deck details IRL, I would gladly renumber this model to match.
+Now if somebody serving on a real DDG sees this and wants to give me a special deck tour to let me study their ship's details in person, I would gladly renumber and configure this model to match.

-This is actually the under armor aluminum plating - another metal layer is going to cover all of this.
+This is the under armor aluminum plating - another metal layer is going to cover all of this.
 And then there will be haze gray paint.
-And scale non skid and railings and ladders and bitts and chocks and scuppers and VLS cells and just about everything else.
+And scale non-skid and railings and ladders and bitts and chocks and scuppers and VLS cell doors and just about everything else.
+SEWIP no, HELIOS yes.
+The cordless drill was the only power tool used so far.
+I'm aiming to be the quietest shipyard on the block.

-I'm building this as a generic exhibition build of a Flight III version, mod 2.4.
-Which means it will be sporting as God intended both a Phalanx CIWS forward and a SeaRAM CIWS aft; a sadly rare configuration and confirmed to me as ideal by a former DDG commander who saw my model and was suitably impressed.
-I was further encouraged by a shipyard worker who saw this and told me it was looking pretty spot-on.
-SEWIP: No. HELIOS: Yes.
+I'm building this as a generic exhibition model of a Flight IIIA version, mod 2.4.8 which means it will be sporting as God intended both a Phalanx CIWS forward and a SeaRAM CIWS aft; a sadly rare configuration and confirmed to me as ideal by a former DDG commander who saw my model in an online forum and was suitably impressed.
+I was further encouraged by an experienced shipyard worker who saw this and told me it was looking pretty spot-on so far.

-Surprising everybody, I managed to cut every piece of metal with snips and scissors without any blood loss.
+Surprising everybody, I managed to cut every piece of metal by hand with snips and scissors without any more blood loss.

 After agonizing about the hangars, I decided to skip all the detail inside and plan for closed doors.
-In my defense, I'll point out that Phase V will include the creation of a dynamic looking diorama on the flight deck featuring a hovering MH-60R and flight deck crew figures and we all know that a properly authentic flight ops scene will require the doors to be closed.
+In my defense, I'll point out that Phase V of this build will include the creation of a dynamic looking diorama on the flight deck featuring a hovering MH-60R and flight deck crew figures and we all know that a properly authentic naval flight operations scene requires the doors to be secured.

-I know this will disappoint some of you but this model is not designed for radio control.
-Because as you can see, there's no lower hull.
+I know this will disappoint some of you but this model is not designed for radio control operation(s).
+Because as you can see, there's..uh..no lower hull.
 Mostly because I have space constraints.
-Also a complete and properly engineered hull this large with running gear, batteries, and ballast would be 600 pounds GVW and require a hoist and a trailer.
+Also a complete and properly (re)engineered hull this large with an actual metal-plated superstructure would require a significant amount of ballast, in addition to running gear and batteries, which would make this thing well over 500 pounds GVW.
+And would then require a hoist and a specialized trailer.

-This hand crafted XL scale guided missile destroyer model is apparently a one of a kind and probably the world's first; in all my research I have yet to see any model destroyer of this class anywhere near this stupid big.
+This hand crafted XL scale guided missile destroyer model is apparently a one of a kind and probably the world's first; in all my research I have yet to see any model destroyer of this class anywhere near this stupid big or made with this construction method.
 It has attracted the attention of a few curious passers by when my garage door is open and more than one delivery driver has stopped to ogle this up close and personal.

 When completed, this is going to either a deserving museum or a private buyer. idk . tbd. hmu.